 Izmir’s girls are famous for their beauty, and you will see many trendy girls in mini skirts and latest designs of the most popular fashion brands.

 Ankara is the administrative center of Turkey.
 The city is full of bureaucrats and has no sea.
 For this reason, you will witness a more formal, casual style.

 Istanbul is between Ankara and Izmir, and the dressing style will change from district to district.

-For example, in Sultanahmet, you will see all styles of clothing with tourists visiting all over the world.
-Yet, the neighboring district Fatih has a local population wearing mostly hijabi and conservative styles.
+For example, in Sultanahmet, you will see all styles of clothing with tourists visiting from all over the world.
+Yet, the neighboring district, Fatih, has a local population wearing mostly hijabi and conservative styles.

 Bebek or Bagdat Street districts are full of women with elegant styles like Izmir, or in Mecidiyekoy, you will see stylish business women and men dressed in suits or other types of formal business clothing.